 We built authentic, grassroots relationships with the surrounding neighbors, small business owners, and community leaders to empower them to participate in the extensive public arena development process.
 As a result, the Warriors arena development plans received sweeping approvals before San Francisco legislative bodies and agencies—including a unanimous approval at the San Francisco Board of Supervisors in December 2015.
 In total, over 250 public testimonials in favor of arena development were heard before such elected and appointed bodies.

 The Warriors Community Foundation is committed to supporting underserved youth throughout the Bay Area.
-Since its inception in 2012, the Foundation has delivered nearly $7 million in community impact, including flagship awards to San Francisco Unified School District and the Boys & Girls Clubs of San Francisco.
+Since its inception in 2012, the Foundation has delivered over $10 million in impact to support education and youth development in Alameda and San Francisco Counties.

 This past season alone, the Foundation donated $1.5 million in grants - it's most ever in a single year - to 49 organizations working to improve educational equity, including 34 organizations serving San Francisco.

 The Foundation also donates thousands of tickets each season to local schools and nonprofits, and has refurbished over 80 public basketball courts around the Bay Area.
 Recent San Francisco projects include the TEL HI Neighborhood Center, Ed Lee Court at the Salvation Army Chinatown Corps Community Center, and the Edgewood Center for Children and Families.